blackgear/mono_pac/README.md

 So put all var xx = yy in the root field will accelerate the PAC file.

 PS: if code in the root field of the PAC file will be run many times, we should put the var inside the FindProxyForURL just before it being used.

-## To do
-- Unique, merge, sort ipList before generate.

 ## LICENSE
 The MIT License